Looking for a practical route into work? Try an NVQ…

 How many NVQ levels are there?

-There are five levels of NVQ (not including entry level), and each one involves the teaching and application of particular work-based competencies.
+There are seven main NVQ levels (not including entry level), and each one involves the teaching and application of particular work-based competencies.

 Entry level – Ideal for those without any previous qualifications or knowledge.
 Teaches the application of basic knowledge and skills on a generic level.

-Level 2 – Involves carrying out complex work-based duties, and gaining a good knowledge and understanding of a subject.
-These are performed in variety of contexts – involving a combination of individual responsibility and team work.
+NVQ Level 2 – Involves carrying out complex work-based duties, and gaining a good knowledge and understanding of a subject.
+These are performed in a variety of contexts – involving a combination of individual responsibility and teamwork.

-Level 3 – The range of duties become vaster, and their complexity increases.
+NVQ Level 3 – The range of duties become vaster, and more complex.
 Autonomy and responsibility is also more prevalent in this level – with some control and guidance needed.

 Although NVQs are vocational qualifications, they can be measured against a number of other certifications – allowing a range of career and education opportunities.